 Printed Date: 9/22/2015

-Question: Can a physician work a shift a month and be considered locum tenens?
+Question: Can a physician work one shift a month and be considered Locum Tenens?

-Answer: No. It appears the physician is regularly scheduled for a shift a month.
+Answer: No. It appears the physician is regularly scheduled for one shift a month.
 Physicians may retain substitute physicians to take over their professional practices when they are absent for reasons such as illness, pregnancy, vacation or continuing medical education.
-It is not appropriate to bill locum tenens for longer than 60 days.
+It is not appropriate to bill Locum Tenens for longer than 60 days.

 Answer: No, it is not appropriate to bill Locum Tenens for longer than 60 days, even if a different substitute physician is providing the service.
 Group practices may bill for a temporary replacement under the exiting physician’s NPI for up to 60 days.

 Question: What does Palmetto GBA consider sufficient documentation to support a Locum Tenens service was rendered?

 Answer: If a Locum Tenens service was rendered and the Q6 HCPCS modifier was appended to the claim, we would need to see documentation (would not be within the progress note) that substantiates a Locum Tenens Arrangement has occurred.
 This may be a contract, etc.

 Question: How do we show that the regular physician has been called to military duty and need to use a Locum Tenens for longer than 60 days?